-Mary Woolley is the president of Research!America, the nation's largest not-for-profit, membership supported grassroots public education and advocacy organization committed to making medical and health research a higher national priority.
+Mary Woolley is the president of Research!America, the nation’s largest not-for-profit, membership supported grassroots public education and advocacy organization committed to making medical and health research a higher national priority.
 Under her leadership, Research!America has earned the attention and respect of elected and appointed officials, researchers in the public, private and academic sectors, media, and community leaders with its record of innovation in advocacy for research.
-Research!America's reports and publications, websites, and constituent education initiatives have been honored by leading regional and international communications and advocacy organizations, including the Public Relations Society of America.
+Research!America’s reports and publications, Web sites, and constituent education initiatives have been honored by leading regional and international communications and advocacy organizations.

 She has a 30-year editorial and publication history on science advocacy and research related topics.
 Her op-eds and letters to the editor are published in newspapers and magazines from coast to coast including The New York Times and Washington Post.
 She has been published in Science, Nature, Issues in Science and Technology, The New England Journal of Medicine, The Journal of the American Medical Association, The Scientist, Women's Health Magazine and others.
 She is a sought-after speaker and is frequently interviewed by science, news and policy journalists and has received recognition by PBS as an "Unsung Heroine."

-Woolley has an honorary doctoral degree from the Northeastern Ohio Universities Colleges of Medicine and Pharmacy.
+Woolley holds an honorary doctoral degree from the Northeast Ohio Medical University (NEOMED).
 For her work on behalf of medical research, she has been honored as a Woman of Vision by the American Committee for the Weizmann Institute of Science and has received the American Hospital Association Silver Touchstone Award for Public Affairs Programming, the Columbia University College of Physicians and Surgeons Dean's Award for Distinguished Service, the Federation of American Societies for Experimental Biology Special Award for Science Advocacy, the Friends of the National Institute for Nursing Research Health Advocacy Award, the Awareness and Advocacy Award from the Clinical Research Forum, and the Friends of the National Library of Medicine Paul G. Rogers Public Service Award.

 A native of Chicago, Woolley received a bachelor of science from Stanford University and a master of arts from San Francisco State University.
 In her early career, Woolley served as San Francisco project director for the then largest-ever NIH-funded clinical trial, the Multiple Risk Factor Intervention Trial (MRFIT).
 In 1981, she became administrator of the Medical Research Institute of San Francisco, and in 1986 was named the Institute's executive director and CEO.
 Woolley has served as president and CEO of Research!America since 1990.